Recording Studio Microphones: a Beginner’s Guide

 Sound waves as they’re visualized in DAW software.
 Image by Luis Rengel from Pixabay

-As useful as learning all of the scientific stuff is, we’re going to start with a brutally simple explanation of the basics of how microphones work.
+Let’s start with a brutally simple explanation of the basics of how microphones work.
+Not just recording studio microphones, but all microphones.

 There’s a reason why in space, no one can hear you scream.
-There’s nothing in space to vibrate with sound waves.
-So in the cold vacuum of space, sound can’t travel at all.
+There’s nothing in outer space to vibrate with sound waves.
 Meanwhile, here on Earth, sound waves vibrate particles in the air, and those vibrations ripple into the next particles, and so on.

 The louder a sound is, the bigger its sound wave is and the further it can travel.
 For instance, a whisper likely won’t cross a larger room.
 But something really loud, like an explosion or a jackhammer or your mother-in-law’s ceaseless criticism, creates a huge sound wave and travels a lot further (sometimes unfortunately).
 The sound waves have more volume, and thus they’re louder and travel further.